 3. Confederation Trail, Prince Edward Island

 Between stunning seascapes, rolling hills and quaint villages, there’s a lot to love about this PEI trail.
-Another former train track, this 435 km trail runs from Tignish to Elmira, connecting several towns along the way.
-Make it a trip of it and stay over in one of the many charming towns the trail winds through.
+Another former train track, this 435-km trail runs from Tignish to Elmira and along branch lines, connecting several towns along the way.
+Make a trip of it and stay over in one of the many charming towns the trail winds through.
 Make sure to keep an eye on the skies, too.
 This bird-watching hotspot offers ample opportunities to spot herons, seagulls, geese and more.

 Photo credit: Rick McCharles